Arun19wadikar/POC-Product-Management-Role-Based/README.md

 > npm start

 > Added Rest API client to handle the requests - via postman.rest file which i have added in project you can test all API'S through this.

+NOTE: Let us know if you are unable to run it over locally.(Also i have accesssed the static table from table.js - Users & Products)